top of page

 Dr. Nathan Fite

-Dr. Nathan Fite founded The Anxiety Center with the vision of providing youth and adults with access to the highest standard of care in the treatment of anxiety and related disorders.
-Dr. Fite is a practitioner, consultant, and supervisor with expertise in cognitive behavior therapy for children, adolescents, adults, and their families.
-Nathan has extensive experience working with diverse patient populations in a wide-range of settings including early childhood diagnostics, community-based mental health, schools, and specialty anxiety treatment centers.
+Dr. Nathan Fite founded The Anxiety Center with the vision of providing youth and adults access to the highest standard of care in the treatment of anxiety and related disorders.
+Dr. Fite is a practitioner, consultant, and supervisor with expertise in cognitive behavioral therapy for children, adolescents, adults, and their families.
+He has extensive experience working with diverse patient populations across a wide range of settings, including early childhood diagnostics, community-based mental health, schools, and specialty anxiety treatment centers.

 My Passion

-"I was first diagnosed with severe OCD and Depression during my graduate training.
-It was my own challenges accessing high-quality treatment that drove me to seek out specialized training in anxiety and OC spectrum disorders and ultimately informed the patient-centered treatment model that is used at the Cincinnati Anxiety Center.
+"I was first diagnosed with severe OCD and depression during my graduate training.
+It was my own challenges accessing high-quality treatment that drove me to seek specialized training in anxiety and OC spectrum disorders and ultimately informed the patient-centered treatment model used at The Anxiety Center.
 I was born in Peru, grew up in Paraguay, and studied Culinary Arts in Italy.
-I have been fortunate to be able to travel extensively throughout South America and Europe and am able to practice fluently in Spanish.
-In my spare time you will find me playing with my kids Theo, Zoe, and Mia, seeking new culinary experiences, working the children’s check-in at church, or traveling to new destinations."
+I have been fortunate to travel extensively throughout South America and Europe and am fluent in Spanish.
+In my spare time, you will find me playing with my kids Theo, Zoe, and Mia; seeking new culinary experiences; working the children’s check-in at church; or traveling to new destinations."

 bottom of page